rotundasoftware/backbone.viewOptions/README.md

 }
 ```

+Once this function has been called on a view, the `view.setOptions()` and `view.getOptionNames()` methods will be available.

-#### `view.setOptions( optionHash )`
+#### `view.setOptions( optionHash, [ optionDeclarations ] )`

-Once `Backbone.ViewOptions.add()` has been called on a view, the `setOptions` method will be available on that view.
-This method may be used to set the value of the view's properties that are white-listed in the view's `options` property (see below).
-The method returns an array of the names of the options that were set on the view object (i.e the options white-listed in the `view.options` property), just in case you need 'em later.
+Sets the view's options from the values in `optionHash` as appropriate, given the option declarations in the `view.options` property (see below).
+If a "required" option is not supplied (and is not already a property of the view), an exception will be raised.
+The optional second argument may be used to supply alternative option declarations, instead of defaulting to those in `view.options`.

+#### `view.getOptionNames( [ optionDeclarations ] )`

+Returns an array containing the names of each of the options declared in `view.options` (or alternatively in `optionDeclarations`, if it is supplied).

 #### `view.options` property

-An "option declarations" array should be supplied as the `options` property of the view class (just like, for example, the built-in backbone `events` property).
+An "option declarations" array should be supplied as the `options` property of the view class.
 Each element in the array must be a string or an object.
-* A string element simply white-lists the name of an option that should be attached to the view when it is supplied in `setOptions`'s `optionsHash`.
+* A string element simply white-lists the name of an option that should be attached to the view when it is supplied in `view.setOptions()`'s `optionsHash`.
 The name may optionally be followed by an explanation mark, which indicates a "required" option.
-If such a "required" option is not supplied (and not already present as one of the view's properties), an exception will be raised.
 * An object element may be used to give an option a default value.
 Each object element should have two properties, `name` and `defaultValue`, e.g. `{ name : "label", defaultValue : "OK" }`

-You may alternatively supply a function that _returns_ an array as the `options` property of the view class, very much like how you may supply a function that returns a hash for the built-in backbone `events` property.
+You may alternatively supply a function that _returns_ an array as `view.options`, very much like how you may supply a function that returns a hash for the built-in backbone `view.events` property.

+#### `view._onOptionsChanged( changedOptions )` callback

+This callback, if it exists, is invoked when option(s) _that are already present on the view object_ are changed via `view.setOptions()`.
+(Therefore is generally _not_ invoked when `view.setOptions` is called during view initialization.) `changedOptions` is a hash that maps the names of the options that were changed to their new values.